 Budgeting for Life After Grad School

-There are many advantages to refinancing student loans, but like anything, there are disadvantages, as well.
-If you plan on using federal benefits, such as student loan forgiveness or income-driven repayment plans, you will lose access to these if you refinance.
-Make sure you do not plan on taking advantage of federal benefits now or at any point in the future before deciding to refinance federal student loans.
+It’s important to note that if you plan on using federal benefits, such as student loan forgiveness or income-driven repayment plans, you will lose access to these if you refinance.
+Make sure you won’t need to take advantage of federal benefits now or at any point in the future before deciding to refinance federal student loans.

 The Takeaway